 - Adam Westing: Not Butch himself, but he and Seth MacFarlane were the Trope Codifiers in bringing Adam West and his titular trope to animation, first is the Johnny Bravo episode "Johnny Bravo Meets Adam West" and later on their individual shows as Mayor West and Catman, respectively.

-- Better Than a Bare Bulb: The humor in his cartoons is extremely self-aware, with characters frequently acknowledging the absurdity of the situation they're in.
+- Better Than a Bare Bulb: The humor in his earlier cartoons is extremely self-aware, with characters frequently acknowledging the absurdity of the situation they're in.

 - Creator Cameo: He often lends his voice to minor characters on the shows he created.